RPM | REQUIREMENTS AND POLICIES MANUAL

 A. Purpose

-This policy defines the types of approvals for the use and disbursement of funds, and / or the recording of adjustments and accruals for materials, goods and services ("financial transactions") at Lawrence Berkeley National Laboratory (Berkeley Lab) and how the authority for those approvals is established.
-It also defines the roles and responsibilities of Berkeley Lab employees who have been designated as authorized approvers of such financial transactions.
+This policy defines the types of approvals for financial transactions and how the authority for those approvals is established at Lawrence Berkeley National Laboratory (Berkeley Lab).
+Financial transactions refer to the use and disbursement of funds, and the recording of resource adjustments and accruals for materials, goods, and services.
+It also defines the roles and responsibilities of Berkeley Lab employees who have been designated as authorized approvers of financial transactions.

 B. Persons Affected